agude/agude.github.io/_drafts/2017-02-06-switrs_motorcycle_crashes_by_date.md

 Finally, each weekend is like a mini-holiday, so if my two rider model holds then I would expect to see a similar seasonal trend: recreational riders should fill in for missing commuters during the summer, and not as much during the winter.
-To check, I [plot][violin] the number of accidents by day of the week, divided into winter (November--April) and summer (May--October) seasons.
+To check, I [plotted][violin] the number of accidents by day of the week, divided into winter (November--April) and summer (May--October) seasons.

 [violin]: https://en.wikipedia.org/wiki/Violin_plot